$n$-abelian and $n$-exact categories: -exact categories

 Let $(\E,\X)$ be an exact category.
 Recall that a morphism $X\to Y$ in $\E$ is \emph{proper} if it has a factorization $X\epi Z\mono Y$ through an $\X$-admissible epimorphism and an $\X$-admissible monomorphism.
 A sequence of proper morphisms

 is an \emph{$\X$-acyclic complex} if for each $k\in\ZZ$ the sequence $Y^{k-1}\mono X^k\epi Y^k$ is an $\X$-admissible exact sequence.
 If the class $\X$ is clear from the complex, then we may write ``acyclic'' instead of ``$\X$-acyclic''.
+We denote the full subcategory of $\KK(\E)$ given by the acyclic complexes by $\Ac$.